vbarbarosh/workflows/refresh-retry-policy/README.md

 3. When the refresh process fails.
-    - In this case, the next `refresh_at` should be calculated using `refresh_attempt_no` and the planned `refresh_at`, with preference given depending on the retry policy.
+    - In this case, the next `refresh_at` should be calculated using `refresh_attempt_no` and the planned `refresh_at`, with preference given depending on the retry policy (i.e., whether it is necessary to keep the refresh aligned with the original timing).

 ## Edge case: Retry overlaps with refresh